AbdoHamdy15/TECHVERSE/README.md

 # TECHVERSE – Electronics Web Store

-*TECHVERSE* is a basic electronics store project created using *HTML* and *CSS, with additional styling from **Bootstrap* and some interactivity using *JavaScript*.
-It showcases electronic products like laptops, tablets, audio devices, and accessories.
+TECHVERSE is a basic electronics store website project created as part of the ITI Software Testing Track.
+The design was first built and reviewed on Figma, then implemented using HTML and CSS, with additional styling from Bootstrap and light interactivity using JavaScript.
+It showcases various electronic products such as laptops, tablets, audio devices, and accessories.

 ## 🎨 Design Process
 The project started with a wireframe layout to plan the website structure and sections.